objectiv/objectiv.io/docs/docs/tracking/collector/troubleshooting.md

   ```bash
   docker logs objectiv_collector
   ```
-1. If the logs don't yield any clues, it's possible that the cannot listen on the given port (by default port `8081`).
+1. If the logs don't yield any clues, it's possible that the Collector cannot listen on the given port (by default port `8081`).
 Let's see if this is the case below.

 <Tabs groupId="operating-systems">
   <TabItem value="linux" label="Linux">